collardeau/firebase-ignite/README.md

 `npm run dev` runs a webpack dev server with live reload, point your browser to `localhost:8080`.

 (The staging env is used with `npm run dev`.
-PWA capacities are disabled to avoid caching, this can be tested on a staging deployment).
+PWA capacity is disabled to avoid caching, it can be tested on a staging deployment).

 ## Test Drive

-Once you run the app, you'll see some demo of the firebase integration.
+Once you run the app, you'll see a demo of the firebase integration.
 You'll be able to register/login (auth), save an avatar photo (storage), and send yourself notifications (messaging / cloud functions).

-The view layer uses React (with Recompose) but feel free to use what best strikes your fancy :)
+The UI uses React (with Recompose) with an HTML app shell, but feel free to use what best strikes your fancy :)

 Check the cloud functions logs in the firebase console.

+## Code Architecture

+WIP